søndag 31. juli 2022

 things, anyways :)

 Every bad period has it`s Diamond in the Rough.
 During Disney`s Dark Age that followed the Renaisssance there`s was only one odd film that truly stood out.
 And that is Lilo & Stitch.
-This oddly titled film who`s turned 20 this Summer is truly an oddity among the Post-Renaissance.
+This oddly titled film (no offense) who`s now over 20 years old, is truly an oddity among the Post-Renaissance.
 Not only for it`s odd elements, but because it turned out to be the only Hit among this dark period.
 In fact, it`s success is nothing but a sheer irony, due to how the movie was made on a smaller Budget than it`s counterparts (especially compared to it`s follower, Treasure Planet).
 But in that regard, Lilo & Stitch turned out to be something of a last of it`s kind.

 We`re doing a blend of